"Grow old with me. The best is yet to be."

 In an effort to help as many homeless seniors as we can, we also network with other reputable rescue groups.
 This may include circulating information about a senior in need, taking a senior dog from a local shelter, providing temporary foster care and taking care of any immediate veterinary needs, making transportation arrangements, or providing financial assistance for veterinary care.

-Our work is based on the simple belief that all senior dogs are worthy of compassion, love, and a life free from pain and suffering.
+All seniors deserve compassion, love, and a life free from pain and suffering.